anatolhancharou/nodejs2024Q1-service/README.md

 ## Create `.env` file based on provided `.env.example` file

+Before starting the app it is preferably to clean / purge data (volumes, etc.) via Docker Desktop "Troubleshoot" option

 ## Run the application using Docker compose

 ```
 npm run docker:compose:up
 ```

-If you change a service's Dockerfile or the contents of its build directory, run the following command to rebuild it.
+If you change a service's Dockerfile or the contents of its build directory OR in case of any incompatibility issues, run the following command to rebuild it.

 ```
 npm run docker:compose:build